ADLINK-IST/opensplice/docs/html/EvaluationGuide/_sources/architectural.txt

 + Uses in-process heap memory for the DDS database.

-+ OpenSplice Enterprise services run as threads within the application process.
++ Vortex OpenSplice services run as threads within the application process.

 + When there are multiple DDS application processes on a single